Ranger Programs in Rocky Mountain National Park

 You can find a list of the current ranger programs being offered throughout the park at this link.
 This information can also be found in the park newspaper that you can get at the park entrance stations and at the park visitor centers.

-Ranger Programs Summer 2022
+Ranger Programs Summer 2023

 East Side (near Estes Park)

-• Bighorn Basics Talk: Daily at 10:30 am, 11:30 am, 2:30 pm, 3:30pm, Meet at Sheep Lakes Information Station
+• Bighorn Basics Talk: Daily at 10:30 am, 11:30 am, 2:30 pm, 3:30 pm.
+Meet at Sheep Lakes Information Station.

-• Lions & Bears Talk: Monday, Wednesday, Thursday, Saturday at 10:00 am, Meet at Beaver Meadows Visitor Center
+• Lions, Moose & Bears Talk: Daily at 10:00 am, 1:00 pm.
+Meet at Beaver Meadows Visitor Center.

 Junior Ranger Activities (near Estes Park)

-• Discovery Hike for Kids: Daily at 10:00 am, Meet at Moraine Park Discovery Center
+• Discovery Hike for Kids: Daily at 10:00 am.
+Meet at Moraine Park Discovery Center.

-• Moraine Park Ranger Talk: Daily at 2:00 pm, Meet at Moraine Park Discovery Center
+• Moraine Park Ranger Talk: Daily at 2:00 pm.
+Meet at Moraine Park Discovery Center.

 • Junior Ranger Headquarters at Hidden Valley: Open daily for kids and families.
 Check out self-guided explorer bags and join informal pop-up kids programs daily 10:00 am - 12:00 pm and 1:30 pm - 3:30 pm